Tutopiya Logo

 Once you have worked through a few, test yourself with the free Cumulative Frequency quiz — it tells you fast whether the method has actually stuck.

-Table vs curve: which approach does the question want?
+Table vs curve vs reading: which does the question want?

 SituationWhat to doTypical signal words

-Incomplete tableAdd running totals”Complete the cumulative frequency column.”
+Complete the tableRunning totals”Complete the cumulative frequency table.”

 Cumulative frequency in past-paper wording: command words that matter

-Most lost marks come from wrong boundaries or reading from the wrong position on the curve.
+Most lost marks come from plotting at the wrong x-coordinate or omitting reading lines on the diagram.

 Command word / phraseWhat the question wantsTypical stem

-Use your graph to estimateRead median or quartile from curve”Estimate the median mass.”
+Use your curve to estimateRead median or quartile with lines shown”Estimate the median height of the students.”

 Worked exam-style stems (how to answer the wording)

-Practising the wording — not just the plotting — is what method marks reward.
+Practising the wording — not just the curve — is what method marks reward.
+Here is how three real-style stems are answered.

-1. “The table shows the times taken by 80 students.
+1. “The table shows the masses of 80 potatoes.
 Complete the cumulative frequency column.”
-Add frequencies running down: first entry = first frequency; each next = previous + class frequency.
-Reward: all entries correct, final total = 80.
+Add frequencies row by row: first entry = first frequency; each next = previous cumulative + current frequency; final total = 80.
+Mark-scheme reward: all running totals correct.

 When you can recognise the wording instantly, work the full set on the Statistics topical past paper questions and the Cumulative Frequency quiz to lock the method in.